Senate eyes R&D bill to counter China, bolster manufacturing

 Senate eyes R&D bill to counter China, bolster manufacturingNew

 WASHINGTON (AP) — The Senate is set to approve a big innovation bill aimed at making the U.S. more competitive with China and other countries.
 The measure slogging through Congress includes $50 billion in emergency funds to shore up domestic computer chip manufacturing amid a shortfall that’s hit businesses across a range of industries.
-Senators are expected to vote later Thursday.
-The American Innovation and Competition Act is another key to President Joe Biden’s infrastructure plans.
-It’s also a test of whether the split 50-50 Senate can accomplish bipartisan achievements at a time when there’s pressure on Democrats to change the rules to push past obstruction and gridlock.
+Senators had been expected to vote late Thursday, but proceedings came to a standstill when Republican Sen. Ron Johnson of Wisconsin protested the rush to finish and insisted on more changes to the sprawling package.
+The American Innovation and Competition Act is key to President Joe Biden’s infrastructure plans.